 To meet and talk with someone that you perceive has harmed you in some way, is a very difficult thing to do.
-I will explain the process and guide and assist you each step of the way.
+I provide face to face and on- line mediation and while I am best known in providing mediation in the care of children related disputes, I also mediate in workplace, faith based disputes, elder care, neighbourhood and community disputes.

 I will ask you a few questions about the issue and who is involved and take your contact details.
 I will then contact the other people involved and send you all out some information about the process, the fees and any other likely costs you might incur.
 If all parties wish to proceed I arrange with you a first meeting.